-On of the most adorable couples in YouTube right now are Carrie Hope Fletcher and Pete Bucknall.
+One of the most adorable couples on YouTube right now is Carrie Hope Fletcher and Pete Bucknall.
 They both love music and Disney.
 If that’s not a recipe for cute then I don’t know what is.

 Other couples on YouTube: MisteryGuitarMan, The Nive Nulls, Shep689.